gensx-inc/gensx/packages/gensx-react/README.md

 ## Legacy Hook

-The original `useWorkflow` hook is still available for backwards compatibility but we recommend using `useGenSX` for new projects.
+The original `useWorkflow` hook is still available for backwards compatibility but we recommend using `useWorkflow` for new projects.

 ## UI Package